Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 Significance of September 15

 September 15 isn’t just any date; it’s packed with historical significance and marks the start of Hispanic Heritage Month with a bang.
-This date was chosen to honor the independence anniversaries of several American countries.
+This date was chosen to the independence anniversaries of several Latin American countries.

 On September 15, 1821, Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua all declared their independence from Spain.
 This day is a powerful reminder of the shared history and struggles for freedom across Latin America.
 The timing of Hispanic Heritage Month also coincides with the independence days of Mexico (September 16) and Chile (September 18).